fsparviero/Runbooks/cloud host ticket-disk replacement issue.md

-g) once you have confirmed the faulty drivem please send the ticket to the Hardware team in order to get the disk replaced, with the following message:
+g) once you have confirmed the faulty drive, please send the ticket to the Hardware team in order to get the disk replaced, with the following message:

 ```